• Skip to primary navigation

 How do I become a member?

 We welcome your interest in supporting our work through a membership.
 You can download our forms here.
-As a member you receive our newsletter CILT Now and will be added to our mailing list for events such as our workshops or social gatherings.
-You will also receive an invitation to attend vote in our Annual General Meeting, which takes place in the early fall.
+As a member you will be added to our mailing list for events such as our workshops or social gatherings.
+You will also receive an invitation to attend and vote in our Annual General Meeting, which takes place in the early fall.

 What services and activities are available?